hughrawlinson/wekinator-node/README.md

   * Sets the Wekinator output names to those names, in order.
 * `selectInputsForOutput` takes `output, inputs`
   * Connects a list of inputs to a specific output.
+* `trainOnData` takes a list of objects with the properties 'inputs' and 'outputs', each of which are arrays of floats like in `inputs` and `outputs`.